Skip to main content

 Where to park the van – finding the perfect locations to camp

-The idea of being free to go anywhere, drive deep into nature and go places, where others haven’t gone before, might be one part of the dream when deciding to embark on a vanlife venture.
-However, most countries do have specific rules on where you are allowed to camp and under what restrictions you can move around more freely.
+The idea of being free to go anywhere, drive deep into nature and go places where others haven’t gone before might be one part of the dream when deciding to embark on a vanlife venture.
+However, most countries have specific rules on where you can camp and under what restrictions you can move around more freely.

 In Sweden, The Right of Public Access (also called ‘Allemansrätten’) entails a liberal interpretation of the accessibility to nature.
-However, even in Sweden, we do have some rules about how, where and when it is suitable and allowed to camp overnight.
+However, even in Sweden, we have some rules about how, where, and when it is suitable to camp overnight.

 You can find the rules for Sweden on this page.

 Should you wish to park your van at a campsite with all possible services close at hand, Sweden has 14 five-star campsites spread over the country.
-Would you rather discover a hidden gem outside a microbrewery or a garden café?
-Nordic community and marketplace Acamp gathers a range of local and often sustainable hosts.
-For those of you looking for inspiration on what locations to see and how to access them, there is a wide variety of location finders available.
-Using Google Translate, you can navigate the Swedish websites to find locations where you are allowed to stay with your van overnight:
+For those of you looking for inspiration on what locations to see and how to access them, a wide variety of location finders are available.
+Using Google Translate, you can navigate Swedish websites to find places where you are allowed to stay with your van overnight:

 The Swedish word for these allowed locations is “ställplats”.